 The Collie Weave

 We’ve all seen those agile collies weaving between poles at big events.
-If you take your time your dog could do it too.
+If you take your time, your dog could do it too.
 Show the way by running alongside your dog who stays on the lead.
-Help guide him though the poles by leaning and applying gentle pressure with your body and using lots of encouragement.
-He’ll soon be racing you to the finishing line.
+Help guide them through the poles by leaning and applying gentle pressure with your body and using lots of encouragement.
+Your dog will soon be racing you to the finish line.

 High 5 Plank

 You’ll be relieved to know that this move isn’t too complicated.